Photo credit: Jesus Ward, Bushwick, NY

 One of my stories, “Non Gae, is of a Korean geisha who entertains men in the 15th century.
 Korea is a land that has been conquered many times.
 The Japanese come to Chingu, land of Non Gae, and conquer all of Korea.
 The Japanese general asks for Non Gae.
 She agrees to meet the general.
 Takes him on a picnic overlooking a great chasm.
 The general becomes drunk.
 She brings him to see the view.
 She has large rings on her fingers.
 She wraps her arms around the general and locks her hands behind him.
 Non Gae, and the general fall into the chasm (screaming).
 She is a martyr among martyrs.”
 Every Korean knows that story.
 What I’ve recounted above is my version.

-I gave that tale at a presentation as the guest artist of the National Association of Women Artists in New York City, and a Korean woman happened by chance to be at the event.
+I gave that tale at a presentation as the guest artist of the National Association of Women Artists in New York City in 2000, and a Korean woman happened by chance to be at the event.
 After the performance, she said, “I’m Korean and I know the story of Non Gae.
 When I was a girl I had a friend whose mother had died.
 I went with her to a shaman who said things to my friend about her mother that the girl said were true.
 When we went away, I knew her mother.
 I know the story of Non Gae, and now I truly know Non Gae because of your story.”

 I am a Jewish American white woman from Queens, NY performing a Korean story I’d developed as a mask tale after having worked in Korea, and a Korean woman tells me she now knows that character from her culture in ways she’d never considered before, or cared.
 Then again, I performed my Tales From Korean Lore and Legend at the Korean Cultural Center in NYC in the 80s.
 Afterwards, I received a phone call from a Korean Sunday School principal on Long Island asking me to perform for their children.
 If it weren’t over a two-hour trip each way, I’d have done it, as I was deeply touched and honored by the request.
 We need to embrace other people’s stories as our own.
 It’s the path to understanding and loving.